AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 By default, |gcvstp| installs the coverage runtime in the same prefix as the selected toolchain (just like :command:`gprinstall`).
-In order to install it in another location, pass the :option:`--prefix` option:
+In order to install it in another location, pass the :cmd-option:`--prefix` option:

 .. code-block:: sh